brotzeit/rustic/README.md

 ## Clippy

-Rustic automatically configures a checker that runs clippy when `flycheck` is required.
-In case you use `flymake`, you have to take care of the configuration yourself.

 Currently cargo does not display the correct installation command for some toolchains when clippy isn't installed.
 If you have problems try it with `rustup component add --toolchain nightly clippy`.